Home » Natural Human Diet: A Guide to Species-Specific Foods

 Because nuts are not “intended” to be eaten, they are protected with potent phytochemicals to keep consumers off.
 If we eat nuts that have evolved as a food source for primates, we likely have evolved a high tolerance for the plant-protective compounds.

+Tender leaves and greens are a substantial part of a natural frugivorous diet, and we should eat plenty of it daily (read our in-depth article here).
 However, unlike folivores (specialized leaf-eaters) or herbivores (green plant-eaters), we are not strongly attracted to cellulose-rich foods (darker leaves/greens) in nature.
-Nor are we equipped to effectively digest them, or process huge amounts of the secondary plant metabolites (see below).
+Nor are we equipped to effectively digest them or process huge amounts of the secondary plant metabolites (see below).

 What are green plant parts botanically?